 Back before I became a Virtual Assistant, I was moaning to a friend that my life was in a bit of a rut and that I felt my (enormous) talents were being wasted.
 Life was passing me by and I wasn’t living the type of life I wanted – not that I even knew what kind of life that was – I just knew I wasn’t fulfilled and that I wanted to be more.

-My friend then told me about a book by Jack Canfield called How to Get from Where You Are to Where You Want to Be.
+My friend then told me about a book by Jack Canfield called The Success Principles: How to Get from Where You Are to Where You Want to Be.

 And it works.